-With regard to male fertility, several studies with rats with different routes of application (oral, inhalation, dermal) are available revealing a toxic potential of 4-tert-butylbenzoic acid with induction of testicular lesions, spermatotoxic effects and (reversible at test dose of 41 mg/kg) infertility already at relatively low dosages/concentrations.
+With regard to male fertility, several repeated dose toxicity studies with rats with different routes of application (oral, inhalation, dermal) and one oral fertility study in rats (Hoechst, 1987) are available revealing a toxic potential of 4-tert-butylbenzoic acid with induction of testicular lesions, spermatotoxic effects (reversible at test dose of 41 mg/kg) and infertility already at relatively low dosages/concentrations.
 Consistently and independent from route of application testes toxicity was characterised by lower absolute and relative organ weights, testes atrophy from seminiferous tubular degeneration, destruction of the germinative epithelium resulting in disturbance of spermatogenesis and in particular in loss of late spermatids.